 - Alcohol can trigger a fall in blood sugar that manifests through symptoms like weakness, mood disturbances and even seizures

 - Alcohol may cause the expansion of your blood vessels, which can lead to headaches

 - Alcohol causes irritation to the stomach lining by increasing the production of stomach acids.
 This can lead to symptoms like nausea, vomiting, and stomach pain.

-Having a bag headache after drinking or some other symptoms?
-Here are 5 hangover remedies that will teach you how to deal with hangover.
+Are you having a bad headache after drinking or some other symptoms?
+Here are 5 hangover remedies that will teach you how to deal with hangovers.